ahubb40/Roadmap/appendix.md

 works by modifying the initial estimator based on data-adaptive fitting of the outcome model, such that the resulting model provides a more targeted bias-variance trade-off for the parameter of interest.
-TMLE uses a simple augmentation of the original fit of \(E(Y \mid A, W)\), by adding a "clever covariate" that is related to the propensity score, also known as the treatment mechanism \(P(A = 1 \mid W)\).
+TMLE uses a simple augmentation of the original fit of E(Y | A, W), by adding a "clever covariate" that is related to the propensity score, also known as the treatment mechanism P(A = 1 | W).
 Informally, one can think of this covariate as capturing residual confounding specific to the parameter of interest.
 Finally, we used TMLE, using the SL fit discussed above as the initial fit, and using simple logistic regression to derive the propensity score used in the clever covariate.

 ``` r
 ## wrapper for simple (mispecified) glm learner